Belcarra Regional Park Hike

 The waters surrounding the Belcarra peninsula are the Burrard Inlet and the Indian Arm.
 We hung out at the beach for a bit and took in the magnificent view of the untouched treed hillsides and mountains in the distance.

 Beware of the steeper sections on this trail.
-Admittedly we stopped several times to catch our breath and to make sure our knees were still fully functioning.
+Admittedly, we stopped several times to catch our breath and ensure our knees fully functioned.

 Two sailboat on the water at the Indian Arm on a beautiful fall day

-A few joggers effortlessly whisked by and visitors, in general, were good a spacing out or stepping aside to allow for social distancing on the narrower parts of the trail.
+A few joggers effortlessly whisked by, and visitors, in general, were good at spacing out or stepping aside to allow for social distancing on the narrower parts of the trail.

 Di found a walking stick and wished she had brought her walking poles as they would have been helpful on the steeper sections.